ooni/ooni.org/content/post/2020-06-09-ooni-run-usability-study-findings.md

 ### OONI Run usage: Overview

-Most survey respondents (60%) reported that they have primarily used OONI Run to generate and share OONI Run links, as well as to tap on an OONI Run button to perform testing.
+Most survey respondents (60%) reported that they have **primarily used OONI Run to generate and share OONI Run links**, as well as to **tap on an OONI Run button** to perform testing.
 A smaller percentage (40%) reported having received an OONI Run link from others to perform coordinated testing, while only 20% of participants reported having used OONI Run for the purpose of generating an OONI Run button.

-When asked how frequently they use OONI Run, 33.3% of survey respondents reported having used OONI Run only a few times per year,while 26.7% of respondents reported using OONI Run a few times per month.
+When asked how frequently they use OONI Run, 33.3% of survey respondents reported having **used OONI Run only a few times per year**, while 26.7% of respondents reported using OONI Run a few times per month.
 Only 10% of participants reported that they use OONI Run daily or weekly.

-The vast majority (76.7%) of survey respondents reported that their primary reason for using OONI Run is to measure the blocking of websites, while less than 30% of the participants reported that they use the platform to run the other available tests (only 26.7% of participants reported using OONI Run for the middlebox tests, while only 20% reported using the performance tests).
+The vast majority (76.7%) of survey respondents reported that their **primary reason for using OONI Run is to measure the blocking of websites**, while less than 30% of the participants reported that they use the platform to run the other available tests (only 26.7% of participants reported using OONI Run for the middlebox tests, while only 20% reported using the performance tests).

-Monitoring internet censorship during political events appears to be an important motivation for using OONI Run, as reported by more than half of the survey participants (53.3%).
+**Monitoring internet censorship during political events** appears to be an important motivation for using OONI Run, as reported by more than half of the survey participants (53.3%).

 Many participants also reported that they use OONI Run to: